 The management of the Fund's assets is determined by the Local Government Pension Scheme (Management and Investment of Funds) Regulations 2009.
 The regulations enable authorities to appoint investment managers to manage and invest Pension Fund assets on their behalf, subject to being satisfied with their experience, competence and risk control, with appropriate arrangements for monitoring performance.
-The Local Government Pension Scheme (Administration) Regulations 2008 requires the Fund to publish a Statement of Investment Principles (SIP), which sets out the main parameters and responsibilities for the management of the Fund.
+The Local Government Pension Scheme Regulations 2013 require the Fund to publish a Statement of Investment Principles (SIP), which sets out the main parameters and responsibilities for the management of the Fund.
 The SIP covers the investment style for fund managers e.g. balanced active/passive, types of investment to be permitted and the relative proportions between them, performance objectives for fund managers, socially responsible investment standards to be applied, and corporate governance matters to be exercised relating to the Fund's shareholding interests.
-A copy of the current SIP is included within this report.
+A copy of the current SIP is included as appendix D this report.

-The Fund appointed three new specialist managers in April 2007, with a UK Equity, Global Equity and UK Corporate Bond mandate.
-The allocation to the various asset classes as at the end of 2013/14 is as outlined below:
+The Fund appointed three new specialist managers in April 2007, with a UK Equity, Global Equity and UK Corporate Bond mandate, in 2011 it was agreed to fund a new pooled property mandate.
+The allocation to the various asset classes as at the end of 2014/15 is as outlined below:

-The chart below sets out how the distribution across the various asset classes has moved between the end of the previous financial year, March 2013, and the end of the current financial year, March 2014.
-As can be seen from the chart, there has been little change in the weightings of asset classes during the year.
+The chart below sets out how the distribution across the various asset classes has moved between the end of the previous financial year, March 2014, and the end of the current financial year, March 2015.
+As can be seen from the chart, the main change has been the increased allocation to pooled property funds.

-During the year assets under management were maintained the three specialist managers:
+During the year assets under management were maintained under six specialist managers:

-Manager Mandate % of Fund Under Management at 31/3/14
+Manager Mandate % of Fund Under Management at 31/3/15

-Lazard UK Equities 38%
+Lazard UK Equities 37%

-Allianz Global Equities 33%
+Allianz Global Equities 30%

-RLAM UK Corporate Bonds 27%
+RLAM UK Corporate Bonds 25%

-Lothbury UK Pooled Property 1%
+Lothbury UK Pooled Property 4%

-Standard Life UK Pooled Property 1%
+Standard Life UK Pooled Property 3%

+Hermes UK Pooled Property 1%

-Top fifteen holdings by Market Value as at 31st March 2014
+Top fifteen holdings by Market Value as at 31st March 2015